zhaaang/fcos/README.md

 ### train for PASCAL VOC
+You need to download a pretrained resnet50 model and put it in this folder.
-You can run the train_voc.py, train 30 epoch and you can get the result.
+You can run the train_voc.py, train 20 epoch and you can get the result.
 You need to change the PASCAL07+12 path, you can reference to this repo:https://github.com/YuwenXiong/py-R-FCN

 ### predict
 You can run the predic.py to predict the box/score/class in a new picture.